kagalenko-m-b/ProblemSet.jl/Generated_methods.md

 ```
 When processing the macros, the left-hand sides of tilde `~` operators are collected
 and then the tildes are replaced by the equality signs `=`.
 Otherwise the syntax
 within the macro is the usual Julian syntax.
-The left-hand sides must always
+The left-hand side of a tilde must always
 be a single variable; assignment to a tuple is unsupported.
-The variable, though,
+The value assigned
-may be a matrix or a tuple.
+to that variable may be a matrix or a tuple.
 Indexing of text variables is supported.

 The first method generates (usually randomized) data for the problem's statement.